fjgreco/E2EAI-public/markdown/data.md

 ![png](images/assay_data.png)

 We use a synthetic data generator to create a set of base sequences.
-A gene notif is inserted into a subset of these sequences.
+A  motif  pattern is inserted into a subset of these sequences.
+Sequences with the motif are labled as having a binding property.
 Sequences without the motif are labeled as not having a binding probperty.
-Sequences with the motif are labled as having a binding property.

 Assay data is uploaded to ICOS.